Cozy Peach Kitchen

 1. Sauté ginger and garlic in peanut oil over medium heat until lightly browned and aromatic.

-2. Step two: Add the peanut butter, coconut milk, soy sauce, rice vinegar, and sriracha.
+2. Add the peanut butter, coconut milk, soy sauce, rice vinegar, and sriracha.
 Stir with a whisk to combine.

-3. Step three: Bring to a boil over high heat.
+3. Bring to a boil over high heat.
 Reduce to simmer over medium-low, stirring occasionally to prevent sticking.

-4. Step four: The peanut sauce is ready when thickened and a deep brown.
+4. The peanut sauce is ready when thickened and deep brown in color.
 It should be able to coat the back of a spoon without sliding off.
 Add the tofu and stir to combine.

 Plastic container filled with cubed tofu, corn starch and olive oil